GuildOfCalamity/EasyCache/README.md

  // Check if exists
  Console.WriteLine($"The current cache does {(cache.Contains("key1") ? "" : "not")} contain key1");

+ // Refresh the expiration by fetching var temp = cache.Get("key1");

  // Delete an item
  cache.Remove("key1");